dj1k/aws-modernization-gitops-with-weaveworks/content/30_workshop_03_grc/140_test-policy-contraints/index.md

 ---

-We are now going to create some resources adn attempt to deploy them in to our cluster.
+In this workshop we are going to create some resources and attempt to deploy them in to our cluster.

+{{% notice info %}}
 These will be intentially violating policies we defined in our previous workshop.
+{{% /notice %}}